 Curiously, as meat-eaters, cats cannot taste sweets.
 As such, flavor may not be a factor in their decision to eat blueberries.
 That’s because, like lions and tigers, they lack a specific gene that allows them to identify whether something is sweet or not.

 They can.
 Some pet owners may notice many cat foods contain blueberry extract.
 Given the high sugar content in blueberries, it’s reasonable to think blueberry extract has a lot of sugars.
 The good news is blueberry extract does not affect the blood sugar levels in cats, so it’s safe to eat in small quantities.

 Whenever a cat owner decides to give their cats some blueberries for the first time, there are a few steps to take first:

-- Wash to remove dirt and pesticides (always)
+- Always wash to remove any dirt or pesticides

 - Mash to create a paste or pâté

 - Place on top of wet or dry food